ebi-gdp/igs4eu-platform/README.md

-# Genetic Scoring Pipeline Presentation Layer (Backend Microservices)
+# Genetic Scoring Pipeline Backend Microservices (Presentation Layer)

 ## Overview
 This project is a Java Spring Boot application managed with Maven.
 It consists of five modules, each responsible for a specific aspect of the system.